1rubyrain/seals/README.md

 ## planned features
 - wiktor said make the seal squish when you land on it
 - random hat colour / dyeable hats

+i made this for fun but feel free to open any issues and i will see if i can help